 by Cynthia Chung

 Today, a new system of alliances is emerging centered around China’s Belt and Road Initiative which has brought together over 125 nations into a new paradigm of cooperation and long term thinking unseen for many generations.
-With Italy’s recent joining in this new alliance, and the announcement of a Russia-China-European joint lunar base to be built in the coming decades, a potential for a new global renaissance is now emerging.
+With the announcement of a Russia-China-European joint lunar base to be built in the coming decade, a potential for a new global renaissance is now emerging.
 This new potential for a renaissance is premised upon the awakening of something within humanity that has been forgotten.
 That forgotten principle is based on the knowledge that in order to thrive and prosper successfully as a species, goals that challenge our limits to knowledge and inspire future generations to awaken their greatest powers of creative reason is a necessary foundation for all political/economic/social policy.
 The absence of this organizing principle being at the heart of all dark ages.

 It is with this spirit, that it is extremely important to take this opportunity to come to understand how the last great renaissance had occurred in Italy, such that those same forces which sabotaged its momentum half a millennium ago will not be able to do so again.